wunderlins/protohand/README.txt

-Usage: PROGNAME.exe <url>
+Usage: PROGNAME_EXT <url>
+   or: echo "<url>" | PROGNAME_EXT

 SYNOPSYS:

-This rogram implements a shell protocol handler.
+This program implements a shell protocol handler.
 A shell might register this program (through registry on windows for example) and pass the called URI as parameter 1 to the program (input is also read from stdin).